DeckofAdventures/TheGame/docs/src/2_Development/02_Design_Document.md

 2. **PP = HP = AP.** During rests, players decide which of these reources to replenish.
 Characters may have different maximum, but expending one should feel roughly equivalent to the others.

+3. **Target Cards remain on a character at all times.** The Target Card represents a character moving through space, and in between combats the TC remains active on a character for any non-combat related checks.
+A new TC is drawn at the start of the next combat to keep cards flowing and 'shuffle' the turn order around for each combat.